dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 ```

-Here `meson` will use `aarch64-linux-gnu-gxx` to compile with the given arguments setup above.
-As `meson` does not recommend to use environment variables, the cross file contains hard-coded path to the sysroot to provide package config.
+Here meson will use aarch64-linux-gnu-gxx to compile with the given arguments setup above.
+As meson does not recommend to use environment variables, the cross file contains hard-coded path to the sysroot to provide package config.
-Indeed since `meson` > 0.54, you can define `pkg_config_libdir` which will help `pkg-config` to search for the package configuration files for the given target.
-You can also tell the path to the `pkg-config` wrapper by modifying the pkgconfig variables as well.
+Indeed since meson > 0.54, you can define `pkg_config_libdir` which will help pkg-config to search for the package configuration files for the given target.
+You can also tell the path to the pkg-config wrapper by modifying the pkgconfig variables as well.
 Predefined cross file can also be found in `gst-build/data/cross-files`

 #### Configuring the project for Zynq UltraScale+ MPSoC ZCU106 Evaluation Board

-When the cross file ready, we can now configure `gst-build` in order to have a dedicated build for our platform.
-Here I'm disabling some unnecessary options of `gst-build` such as *libav*, *vaapi* or *gtk_doc*.
+When the cross file ready, we can now configure gst-build in order to have a dedicated build for our platform.
+Here I'm disabling some unnecessary options of gst-build such as libav, vaapi or gtk_doc.

-Please ensure that you have the last `meson` version [necessary patch](https://github.com/mesonbuild/meson/pull/6461), otherwise `gst-build` will take glib from the system (pkg_config_libdir prerequisite).
-Notice that on this platform, we use `gst-omx`, so we also give some options specific to this platform, in particular the path to the OpenMAX headers from Xilinx.
+Please ensure that you have the last meson version [necessary patch](https://github.com/mesonbuild/meson/pull/6461), otherwise gst-build will take glib from the system (pkg_config_libdir prerequisite).
+Notice that on this platform, we use gst-omx, so we also give some options specific to this platform, in particular the path to the OpenMAX headers from Xilinx.

 ```
 # /path/to/meson_0_54 build-cross-arm64 --cross-file=my-meson-cross-file.txt -D omx=enabled -D sharp=disabled -D gst-omx:header_path=/opt/allegro-vcu-omx-il/omx_header -D gst-omx:target=zynqultrascaleplus -D libav=disabled -D rtsp_server=disabled -D vaapi=disabled -D disable_gst_omx=false -Dugly=disabled -Dgtk_doc=disabled -Dglib:libmount=false

 ```

-After this step, you should be able to build with `ninja`.
+After this step, you should be able to build with ninja.

 ```
 # ninja -C build-cross-arm64